 41. Tracking Issues

-Always request your subscribers to add your email address in their “address book” or in their “safe sender” list so that the graphic image can be downloaded automatically.
-Also, use “jpeg” images instead of “png” images as “png” images and not compatible with many email applications.
+Always request your subscribers to add your email marketing campaigns in their “address book” or in their “safe sender” list so that the graphic image can be downloaded automatically.
+Also, use “jpeg” images instead of “png” images as “png” images and are not compatible with many email applications.

 42. Mobile Optimization

-As per the statistics, 48% of emails are being checked on a mobile device (mobile, smartphones, tablets, etc. ).
-Moreover, 69% of people checking emails on their mobile devices tend to delete emails which do not render well on their devices.
-If your emails are not looking good on the mobile devices, people won’t bother to open them, and you will be missing on the email open rate.
+As per the statistics, 48% of emails are being checked on a device (mobile, smartphones, tablets, etc. ).
+Moreover, 69% of people checking emails on their mobile devices tend to delete emails that do not render well on their devices.
+If your emails are not looking good on the devices, the audience won’t bother to open them, and you will be missing on the average open rates.

 43. Time of Delivery

-The time of delivery of the email can influence how many people open your email and thus can impact the email open rate.
+The time of delivery of the email can influence how many people open your email clicks and email click-through rate and thus can impact the average open rates.
 If you send your emails on a weekend, people are less likely to open them, at least not right away.
 On a Monday morning, people take time to catch up from the weekends.
-Also, after business hours, people are less likely to open their emails.
+Also, after business hours, people are less likely to open their emails that have subject lines.
 So the best bet to send your emails is on a Tuesday after 12 pm.

 Moreover, 23% of all email opens occur during the first hour of delivery.
-After 24 hours of delivery, the chances of opening an email drops below 1%.
-Mondays, Fridays and weekends are not the best days to send emails.
+After 24 hours of delivery, the chances of opening an email drop below 1%.
+Mondays, Fridays, and weekends are not the best days to send emails.

 44. Seasonal Factors

 Seasonal factors too can have an effect on your email open rates.
-In the periods when the email volumes are high (like festivals, celebrations, important events), people might get choosy as to what to open in their crowded email inbox.
-As such, the email open rate might deteriorate.
+In the last updated periods when the email volumes are high (like festivals, celebrations, important events), people might get choosy as to what to open in their crowded email inbox.
+As such, the email open rates might deteriorate.
 In contrast, when the email volumes are too small (periods like the long holiday season, weekends), people do not bother to check their emails.
-In this case too, the email open rates go down.
+In this case, too, the email open rates go down.